initBasti/initBasti.github.io/_posts/2021-02-26-effects-of-image-mirroring-on-bayer-pattern-order.md

 ---

-And finally here are the raw images using the BGRA setting from *rawpixels.net*, I am really not happy with the resulting images as they are clearly wrongly with a wrong output format, but these are the settings with the least amount errors during my tests:
+And finally here are the raw images using the BGRA setting from *rawpixels.net*, I am really not happy with the resulting images as it is quite clear that the output format doesn't match the pixel-format, but these are the settings with the least amount errors during my tests:
 ![Recorded with v4l2-ctl, extracted a frame with vooya and adjusted the format with rawpixels.net](/images/bayer_order_analysis_rawpixels.png)
 The settings for these images on [rawpixels.net](http://rawpixels.net/) are:
 Predefined format: RGB555